lippaybalazs/System-Share-2.0/README.md

 - automated bounding of mouse to host when foreground windows is in fullscreen, with exclusions

 #### Excluded:
-- the overwriting of default Windows display orientation on the Host machine (due to it being unnecessary and awkward)
+- the overwriting of default Windows display orientation on the Host machine (removed due to it being unnecessary and awkward)

 ## New Features:
 - new network with dynamic packet size